 This is a preliminary estimation of construction costs.
 The rates listed are generalizations informed by past experience and are subject to change based on final design, material selection, site, and market influences.
 It should be noted that having an item on this list does not mean that it should or will be built in the year in which it is programmed.
+This action plan may be utilized as a menu of will be built in the year in which it is programmed.
 This action plan may be utilized as a menu of desired improvements planned incrementally.